 Included in the 42 credits of formal courses is a 6 credit cognate study requirement.
 A cognate course is defined to be a course which is (i) acceptable for graduate credit, (ii) taught in another department (a course cross-listed with Mathematics can count toward the cognate requirement if taught by a faculty member whose primary appointment is not in the Mathematics department, or if approved by the Graduate Committee), and (iii) relevant to the major.
-The course work for the cognate study requirement must be approved by the student’s Program of Study (POS) committee.
+The course work for the cognate study requirement must be approved by the student’s Academic Plan (AP) committee.
 Students are encouraged to consider a minor in another department to meet the cognate study requirement.
-The student is also required to take at least 3 credits of Math 699 (Research in Mathematics).
+The student is also required to take at least 3 credits of Math 6990 (Research in Mathematics).

 In addition to the course work, the Ph.D. student must pass four written qualifying examinations, pass an oral preliminary examination, prepare a dissertation, and pass an oral final examination which is usually limited to the defense of the dissertation.
 These requirements are described in subsequent sections.
-A grade of B or better must be earned in each core course, and a grade of C or better in all other courses of the Program of Study (POS).
+A grade of B or better must be earned in each core course, and a grade of C or better in all other courses of the Academic Plan (AP).
 The student must maintain a cumulative grade point average of at least 3.33 in graduate level mathematics courses and of at least 3.0 in all course work, exclusive of research credit.

 Core course requirements